 Enabling SAML SSO

 Admins can enable SAML single sign-on only for end users, only for team members (including light agents and contributors), or for both groups.
-You can create up to two SAML SSO configurations.
+You can create multiple SAML SSO configurations.
 Before you start, obtain the required information from your company's IT team.
 See Requirements for enabling SAML SSO.

 To enable SAML single sign-on in Zendesk